Step 10: Execute Acquisition Integration Plans (Includes Day 1 Plans)

 Particularly during the early stages of an acquisition, it’s a priority to produce financial synergies.
 That speaks volumes to the workforce, because for a lot of those people, the jury will still be out regarding whether it’s a good merger or a bad one.
 If the company’s financial condition begins to deteriorate, employees typically point to that as hard evidence that something about the merger was bad to begin with or is beginning to go sour.

-In this section, we provide presentations that cover the keys to successful prioritization, the required implementation deliverables, and the integration reporting process.
+In this section, we provide integration playbooks and presentations that cover the keys to successful prioritization, the required implementation deliverables, and the integration reporting process.
 Plus, the slides from our Merger Integration Certification Workshop cover best practices in synergy program management.

 We also provide various integration status templates to report synergies and milestones achieved to date, activities to be completed, and unresolved problems.